seansissman/bowling_statistics/README.md

 Score tables
 _________
-Date -- PlayerID --- Score
+Date -- MatchID -- PlayerID --- Raw Score ---Handicap Adj Score

 Matchup (Schedule) Table
 _________
-HomeTeam (TeamID) -- AwayTeam (TeamID) -- Date
+MatchID -- HomeTeam (TeamID) -- AwayTeam (TeamID) -- Date

 Season Table (this doesn't seem right, but I think we need to create like a League Season so you can keep track over my seasons and also I think we should consider making it for many different leagues.
 That way if we put it out on the web other Bowling leagues can use it.
 ______